-WASHINGTON, D.C. — Six days after hearing oral arguments in a dispute about the propriety of cy pres settlements in class actions, the U.S. Supreme Court on Nov.
-6 directed the parties to file supplemental briefs addressing whether the named plaintiffs alleging privacy violations by Google LLC established standing in the case under Article III of the U.S. Constitution (Theodore H. Frank, et al. v.
+WASHINGTON, D.C. — All of the parties that participated in October oral arguments in a class action over alleged privacy violations by Google LLC’s sharing of users’ search query terms submitted supplemental reply briefs to the U.S. Supreme Court Dec.
+21, arguing over whether the named plaintiffs sufficiently established standing under Article III of the U.S. Constitution (Theodore H. Frank, et al. v.
 Paloma Gaos, et al., No. 17-961, U.S. Sup.).

 SPOKANE, Wash. — A Washington police chief is entitled to immunity in a privacy-related class lawsuit over the release of accident reports, and the claims against unnamed defendants must also be dismissed due to the plaintiff’s failure to identify the parties in the 20 months since the lawsuit was filed, a Washington federal judge ruled Dec.
 21 in granting a motion for summary judgment (Jade Wilcox v.
 John Batiste, et al., No. 17-122, E.D.
 Wash., 2018 U.S. Dist.
 LEXIS 215833).

 CHICAGO — An Illinois federal judge on Dec.
 29 granted judgment in favor of Google LLC in a putative class action alleging violation of an Illinois biometrics law, finding that the plaintiffs failed to show any concrete injury in the collection of their facial biometric information via a cloud-based photo-sharing application (Lindabeth Rivera v.
 Google LLC, No. 1:16-cv-02714, and Joseph Weiss v.
 Google LLC, No. 1:16-cv-02870, N.D.
 Ill., 2018 U.S. Dist.
 LEXIS 217710).